Skip to content

 2. Stay overnight in Furong Town

-Take the morning slowly by the falls, then drive south to Fenghuang Ancient Town on the Tuojiang river.
-The afternoon belongs to the riverbank: stilt houses lean over the water, the Hongqiao Bridge crosses at the bend, and cafe lanes run behind the banks.
+Take the morning slowly by the falls, then drive about 2.5 hours south to Fenghuang Ancient Town.
+The afternoon belongs to the Tuojiang river: stilt houses lean over the water, the Hongqiao Bridge crosses at the bend, and cafe lanes run behind both banks.
 The evening is what you came for.
-Lanterns come on along both banks, the river doubles them, and flat-bottomed boats slip beneath the bridge into the dark.
+Lanterns come on, a flat-bottomed boat slips beneath the bridges, and the riverside bars fill.

 Morning